healmasud/simple-weather/README.md

 ### Credits

-Thank you Adrian Hajdin from JavaScript Mastery for the tutorial on this application development
+Thank you Adrian Hajdin from JavaScript Mastery for the tutorial on this application development.
 github: https://github.com/adrianhajdin